arogozhnikov/arogozhnikov.github.io/remarks/programming.md

   In modern terms: which file is where, what are input arguments, and their types, agreement between arguments, availability of connections, API version, packages, ability to run on GPU, amount of available space, need specific type of text input, support of specific fonts required,   etc.

-- Avoid implicit assumptions.
+- Avoid or minimize implicit assumptions.
 Make them explicit (and correct &mdash; better auto-checkable).

 - Do not expect that final user of your code is aware about existence of your code, even when user is a coder.